 You need me to say very little about this because I am sure you are aware of the grilled vegetables from the post Summer Tips: Grill ON.
 Grilled vegetables are the new trend in my life.
 They are both healthy and carry a large flavor to it.

 Make a list of your favorite vegetables, season them and let the grill do its work.
 Vegetables are the best when they are still crunchy, so master them for an amazing barbecue experience.

 Potato, Couscous or Green Salad

 I mean you have to choose one of them, it is a must!

 Potato salad is sort of a must in barbecues.
 Couscous is deliciously refreshing and full of variations.
 All barbecues need a starchy ingredient for you to be able to handle all that fun.
 And if you do not feel like vegetables, go for a salad.
 Green salad is for the people who not only are on a day, but also care about their health.
 And also love salads 🙂

 Just for the sake of the barbecue, you need a sauce to compliment it.
 Summer Tips: Salad Dressings and Tasty Garlicky Seasonings and Dips have some tasty and easy sauces and dressings to be added to your barbecue day.

-Why bother making a hard dessert when you can be amazed by a grilled pineapple, apple or peaches with ice cream?
+Summer is the perfect time to enjoy the weather and a delicious grilled pineapple, apple or peaches with ice cream.
+It is amazing how a simple grilled pineapple with cinnamon increases the happiness level to the max.
 No need for a difficult recipe, after all you still have to enjoy the rest of your barbecue day.

 This is it for me today.
 Please, do not let my options limit your creativity.
-You can make a peach cobbler, grill some lamb chops, make a rice / pasta salad.
+You can make a peach cobbler, grill some lamb chops, make a rice / pasta salad as long as you appreciate savoring them.
 Use this post as a guidance.